mattgemmell/Referrers/README.markdown

 ## What _doesn't_ it do?

 That thing you were hoping it did.
-Error checking.
 Any kind of counting of the most popular referrers.
 And anything I've not explicitly said that it _does_ do.

 ## Should I run it on my server?